 There are two exceptions though: you’re not covered if your dog has a history of biting, or if your dog is categorized as high-risk or “vicious.”

-Perk #3: Uninhabitable living conditions?
-Your policy may help you out, if you’re forced out of your place
+Perk #3: Your policy may help you out, if you’re forced out of your place

 If a kitchen fire forces you out of your apartment, or your upstairs neighbor leaves a faucet running all day and floods your apartment – your policy may cover temporary housing and some other basic expenses until your pad is habitable again.